mintnick/eve-settings-manager/README.md

 1. Download and unzip
 2. Run the executable file
-3. (Optional) Use "Backup" button to make a backup before overwritting
+3. (Optional) Use "Backup" button to prepare a backup
-4. Choose a profile as template
+4. Select one as base profile
     - overwrite all other profiles
     - overwrite selected profiles